idealo/cnn-exposed/README.md

 # Interpreting Convolutional Neural Network (CNN) Results

 This repo contains the code for our talk "Demystifying the neural network black box".
 Slides are available on [Speaker Deck](https://speakerdeck.com/tanujjain/demystifying-the-neural-network-black-box).
+This code has not been maintained for over a year.
+It's archived on 2024-12-18.

 ## Motivation